 The Pioneer Library System makes holding a book discussion as easy as checking out a kit!
 All you have to do is gather the friends and open the book.
 We do all the rest for you!

-PLS maintains Book Discussion Kits that have everything you need to have a successful group reading experience.
-Each kit contains 10-12 copies of the listed book, bookmarks, a manual containing discussion questions, reviews, articles about the book, and information about the author.
-Each kit can be checked out for 6 weeks.
+PLS maintains Book Discussion Kits that include everything you need to have a successful group reading experience.
+Each kit contains 10-12 copies of the listed title, bookmarks, a manual containing discussion questions, reviews, articles about the book, and information about the author.
+Each kit can be checked out for six weeks.

-To reserve a kit for pick-up at your hometown library, call 801-4581.
-Please allow 3 working days for delivery.
+To reserve a kit for pick-up at your library, call 405.801.4581.
+Please allow three working days for delivery.

 A Heart in a Body in the World by Deb Caletti